Scott Johnson (rugby union): Coaching career

 In January 2009, Johnson was linked with a move to coach the Ospreys.
 On 29 January, he was confirmed as the Ospreys' new director of coaching.
-He joined the team after he served a three-month notice period required by his USA contract.
+He joined the team after he served a three-month notice period required by his US contract.

 It was announced in December 2011 that Johnson would leave his post with the Ospreys at the end of his three-year contract.
 In June 2012, he joined Scottish coach Andy Robinson as his assistant coach through the 2012 Scottish tour of Oceania and the 2012 Autumn internationals.
-Head Coach Andy Robinson resigned his position after their 21–15 defeat to Tonga, which ended in the result of Scott Johnson being announced as head coach for Scotland.
-On 3 May 2013, Johnson was announced as Director of Rugby for Scotland Rugby, a post which had been vacant since Sir Ian McGeechan resigned in 2005, and would oversee all rugby in Scotland.
+Robinson resigned his position after their 21–15 defeat to Tonga, which ended in the result of Scott Johnson being announced as head coach for Scotland.
+On 3 May 2013, Johnson was announced as director of rugby for Scotland Rugby, a post which had been vacant since Sir Ian McGeechan resigned in 2005, and would oversee all rugby in Scotland.
 However, he remained interim head coach for Scotland until a suitable head coach was found for the national side.
-Under Scott Johnson's leadership, Scotland won two Six Nations games against Italy (one at home and one away), plus a win against Ireland.
+Under Johnson's leadership, Scotland won two Six Nations games against Italy (one at home and one away), plus a win against Ireland.

-On 15 March 2014, Johnson took charge of his final game (Wales V Scotland) making way for Vern Cotter's arrival as head coach.
+On 15 March 2014, Johnson took charge of his final game (Wales v Scotland) making way for Vern Cotter's arrival as head coach.
+Johnson was named director of rugby for the Welsh Rugby Union.